Final Project

 If you feel you must use one of these spaces for your project, reach out to your TA and tell them why you believe you will need to use the space.
 Your TA will reach out to the Lab Manager who will assess your need to use the space.
 If they deem it necessary for your project, one of the following will happen:

-If you feel you can do your project without utilizing these spaces, that is completely fine.
-These spaces are not required to be used but are rather there in case you need to use them.
+You should try your hardest to do your project without utilizing these spaces.
+These spaces are not required or recommended to be used but are rather there in case you need to use them.
 The recommendation is to use spaces outside of these areas so as to decrease your own commitments and constraints.

 Below is the list of shared laboratory spaces that are available for you: